injeti-manohar/AZ-104/Module8.md

 ⏫ Here is shown how a Availability set works, 2 VM in Availability set are in 2 diff racks hence diff `fault domain`

 > Please note that Placing your virtual machines into an availability set does not protect your application from operating system or application-specific failures.
 For that, you need to review other disaster recovery and backup techniques

+💪 WHAT IF ENTIRE DATA CENTRE GOES DOWN ?

+### Availability Zones
+Usually within a region, azure has 3 or more Datacentres i.e 3 or more Availability Zones
+- Each zone is made up of one or more datacenters equipped with independent power, cooling, and networking

+Azure services that support Availability Zones fall into two categories:

+- `Zonal services`.
+Pins the resource to a specific zone (for example, virtual machines, managed disks, Standard IP addresses).

+- `Zone-redundant` services.
+Platform replicates automatically across zones (for example, zone-redundant storage, SQL Database).